 2. Verify address information before filing.

-3. Consider locate service research early.
+3. Consider locating service research early.

-4. Request detailed field notes.
+4. Seek detailed field notes.

 5. Preserve photographs and evidence.